Tips for Getting Around Acadia aboard the Island Explorer Shuttles

 When the Island Explorer was founded in the late 1990s, it was established to pick people up at campgrounds and hotels and connect them to village centers and places in the park.

 The idea was so successful that the bus system has carried more than 8.7 million passengers over its history, reducing automobile trips by an estimated 3.3 million, and preventing an estimated 46 tons of smog-causing pollutants and over 30,000 tons of greenhouse gases.

-The Island Explorer runs daily from June 23 to October 10, 2022 on Mount Desert Island.
+The Island Explorer runs daily from June into October on Mount Desert Island.
 The bus system includes multiple routes to and from destinations like Sand Beach, Jordan Pond, Sieur de Monts, Otter Cliffs, downtown Bar Harbor, Northeast Harbor, Southwest Harbor, as well as many island campgrounds and hotels.
-Service on the Schoodic Peninsula runs from May 25 to October 10, 2022.
+Service also runs on the Schoodic Peninsula.
 It’s free to ride, although you will need an Acadia National Park entry pass to visit park locations.

-Two new routes have been added this year-Highbrook and Tremont.
+Two new routes were added last year – Highbrook and Tremont.
 The Highbrook route carries passengers to/from the Bar Harbor Village Green to several of the large hotels southwest of Route 3 in Bar Harbor, and the Tremont route carries passengers from downtown Southwest Harbor around Route 102A to Bass Harbor and Bernard.

 All Island Explorer buses are equipped with bicycle racks, although they cannot accommodate tag-alongs, tandems, bikes with fat tires, or motorized bicycles of any kind, including E-bikes.